 Pareto Global owns stock in Goldman Sachs.
-The shares fell by more than ten per cent on the last updates in the case.
-Most likely, this reduction in company value far exceeds foreseeable fines and reparations, so that it can also be read as testimony to a more basic assessment of the company from the stock market - and the possible price of poor governance.
+Stock market reactions to news in this case seem to exceed foreseeable fines and reparations by a wide margin, indicating it is a more basic assessment of the company from the stock market - and the possible price of poor governance.